-Since November, students have worked with weaving, clay, cyanotype, painting, photography and intergenerational craft traditions, shaping the programme through shared experience and collective making.
-Following the student-led activities, educators are invited to reflect on how similar approaches might be adapted within their own contexts, including shifting classroom dynamics and the role that publicly presenting student work can play in building confidence and identity.
+Since November, students worked with weaving, clay, cyanotype, painting, photography and intergenerational craft traditions, shaping the programme through shared experience and collective making.
+Following the student-led activities, educators were invited to reflect on how similar approaches might be adapted within their own contexts, including shifting classroom dynamics and the role that publicly presenting student work can play in building confidence and identity.

-Programmed in partnership with The Photographers’ Gallery as part of Autograph's Visible Practice Residency project.
+It was programmed in partnership with The Photographers’ Gallery as part of Autograph's Visible Practice Residency project.

 Aasha John (born 1989, Trinidad) reclaims, remakes and reimagines relationships with the past.
 She is Head of Art at